FabricMC/fabric-docs/develop/loom/production-run-tasks.md

 # Production Run Tasks {#options}

-When building your mod to distrubute to users it gets remapped to intermediary mappings, this presents some small diffrences between the development environment and production (e.g the vanilla launcher).
-While its rare for their to be issues, it makes sense to test your mod in a production environment before releasing it.
+When building your mod to distribute to users it gets remapped to intermediary mappings, this presents some small diffrences between the development environment and production (e.g the vanilla launcher).
+While it's rare for there to be issues, it makes sense to test your mod in a production environment before releasing it.

 ## Common Options {#common}

-The server and client tasks both inherit from the same `AbstractProductionRunTask` class, this means they share the following options:
+The server and client tasks both inherit from the same `AbstractProductionRunTask` class.
+This means they share the following options:

 ```groovy
 tasks.register("prodServer", net.fabricmc.loom.task.prod.ServerProductionRunTask) {